rodolfodpk/go-crablet/docs/benchmarks.md

 ---

 **Next Steps**: Choose a specific benchmark type above to get detailed instructions and run your own performance tests.

+# Benchmarks

+## gRPC Benchmarks

+The latest gRPC benchmark results are available in [internal/grpc-app/BENCHMARK.md](../internal/grpc-app/BENCHMARK.md).
+Each test is run with a clean database using the HTTP `/cleanup` endpoint before the benchmark.
+Only the k6 screen output is shown for each scenario (quick, up50-scenario, full-scan, concurrency).

+Older reports have been removed to keep the documentation concise and up to date.

+---

+See the BENCHMARK.md for the latest results and details.